-A beautifully realistic, relatable story about mental health and the healing powers of art--perfect for fans of Girl in Pieces and How it Feels to Float.
+A beautifully realistic, relatable story about mental health—anxiety, perfectionism, depression—and the healing powers of art--perfect for fans of Girl in Pieces and How it Feels to Float.
 Whatever you struggle with, you are not alone and you are already enough—just the way you are.

 It's been three months since The Night on the Bathroom Floor--when Lily found her older sister Alice hurting herself.
 Ever since then, Lily has been desperately trying to keep things together, for herself and for her family.
 But now Alice is coming home from her treatment program and it is becoming harder for Lily to ignore all of the feelings she's been trying to outrun.